 Natural botanicals are potent and powerful (they are the source of both ancient and modern medicine, after all).

-After giving away my blends and infusions as gifts, I decided to study further and get some of my products tested and licensed for sale.
+After giving away my blends and infusions as gifts, I decided to study further and get some of my products tested and approved for sale.
 I have been so excited about this happy obsession, and so proud of the beautiful things I have created that I now want others to enjoy these natural products too.
 I am essentially ‘opening up my boudoir’ and invite you to take a look around and join in the natural beauty movement with me.

 A bit about beauty…